matlo/serialusb/README.md

 Note: the CP2102 adapter shown above is mislabeled (RXD and TXD are inverted).

+#Instructions

+* Assemble the atmega32u4 board and the USB to UART adapter as explained on the [GIMX DIY USB adapter wiki page](http://gimx.fr/wiki/index.php?title=DIY_USB_adapter).
+   Use the latest emu-X.Y.hex firmware from the [release page](https://github.com/matlo/serialusb/releases).
+* Connect the USB to UART adapter to the PC, and the atmega32u4 board to the target host.
+* Connect the target device to the PC.
+* Either install serialusb from the sources, or install the [package](https://github.com/matlo/serialusb/releases) I built for Linux Mint 17.3 64-bit.
+   The prebuilt packages should work with any Ubuntu 14.04 64-bit derivate.
+* Once installed, run the helper script: sudo serialusb-capture.sh
+* Select the USB to UART adapter, and the target device.

 # Notable components

 * The atmega32u4 firmware is based on [LUFA](https://github.com/abcminiuser/lufa) which is a great USB stack for AVRs.